-Only registered holders of Common Shares ("Registered Shareholders") at the close of business on March 2, 2020 (the "Record Date") are entitled to vote at the Meeting or at any adjournment or postponement thereof.
+Only registered holders of Common Shares ("Registered Shareholders") at the close of business on March 1, 2021 (the "Record Date") are entitled to vote at the Meeting or at any adjournment or postponement thereof.
 Each Registered Shareholder will have one vote for each Common Share held at the close of business on the Record Date.
-As of March 5, 2020, there were 76,196,080 Common Shares outstanding.
-To the knowledge of the directors and senior officers of the Company, the only person who beneficially owned, directly or indirectly, or exercised control or direction over, Common Shares carrying 10% or more of the voting rights of the Company was M&G Investment Management Limited ("M&G").
-Based on information filed by M&G, M&G held 13,376,278 Common Shares(1) which represent 17.6% of the Common Shares outstanding as at March 5, 2020.
+As of March 4, 2021, there were 76,209,280 Common Shares outstanding.
+To the knowledge of the directors and senior officers of the Company, the only persons who beneficially owned, directly or indirectly, or exercised control or direction over, Common Shares carrying 10% or more of the voting rights of the Company were M&G Investment Management Limited ("M&G") and FIL Ltd ("Fidelity").
+Based on information filed by M&G, M&G owned 14,940,277 Common Shares1 which represent 19.6% of the Common Shares outstanding as at March 4, 2021.
+Based on information filed by Fidelity, Fidelity owned 7,850,647 Common Shares2 which represents 10.3% of the Common Shares outstanding as at March 4, 2021.